alsa-project/alsa-utils/README.md

-alsa-info       | a script to gather information about ALSA subsystem alsactl		| an utility for soundcard settings management aplay/arecord	| an utility for the playback / capture of .wav,.voc,.au files amixer		| a command line mixer alsamixer	| a ncurses mixer amidi		| a utility to send/receive sysex dumps or other MIDI data
+alsa-info       | a script to gather information about ALSA subsystem alsactl		| an utility for soundcard settings management aplay/arecord	| an utility for the playback / capture of .wav,.voc,.au files axfer		| an utility to transfer audio data frame (enhancement of aplay) amixer		| a command line mixer alsamixer	| a ncurses mixer amidi		| a utility to send/receive sysex dumps or other MIDI data